Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Discussion

 \subsubsection{New dust formation in the radiatively cooled BLR gas}

 In Fig.~\ref{fig:mrk590_retroflux}, the dust reverberation radius in the faint phase of Mrk~590 is coincident with the H$\beta$ BLR reverberation radius in the bright phase.
-Therefore, it is natural to consider that the new dust grain formation occurs in the BLR gas after the rapid decline in the accretion disk luminosity.
+Assuming the contiguously distributed BLR and dust torus structure, it is natural to consider that the new dust grain formation occurs in the region that was once the dust-free BLR gas after the rapid decline in the accretion disk luminosity.
+We can consider that the opening angle of the newly formed dust innermost distribution is determined by the balance between the gravitational force and radiative pressure, and becomes slightly smaller in the faint state than in the bright state \citep[see][]{bas18}.

 Once the AGN radiation input decreases and the BLR gas cools down, the BLR gas clouds can potentially be a suitable site for new dust formation given their high density \citep[see e.g.,][]{phi89,elv02,mai06}.
 Consider the BLR gas condition just inside the dust sublimation radius in the bright phase of Mrk~590, and the new dust formation of carbon (C) grains after the AGN luminosity drop.
 When the AGN accretion disk luminosity (which is proportional to the ionisation parameter) decreases, the BLR gas begins to cool rapidly from the initial gas temperature of $\sim 10,000$~K to $\lesssim 2,000$~K via metal line cooling over a period of $\lesssim 20$~days, due to the high density \citep[$n\sim 10^{10}-10^{11}$~cm${}^{-3}$; e.g.,][]{nam16,ich17,sar18}.
 The radiatively cooled BLR gas can then initiate dust grain formation, as the partial gas pressure of C becomes larger than the vapour pressure of the bulk condensate at the gas temperature of $\lesssim 2,000$~K, i.e. the gas shifts to a supersaturated state \citep[e.g.,][]{sal77,phi89,elv02,noz13,bas18}.